 Living where I do, I own a cherry pitter, which makes this tedious chore a breeze.
 You can use one of those little hand held pitters, which can still be tedious, but if you live where you have access to a lot of cherries, it’s worthwhile to invest in a table top one.
 They are pretty inexpensive, and I thank myself for buying one every time I use it.
 It really does make short work of pitting cherries, and leaves you with whole, pitted cherries.
 (And unstained nails)

-I didn't add any sugar to this because the cherries were really sweet.
-I also didn't process my jars, but you can, if you want a bigger batch to have in the cupboard.
-(These would be so good in the winter over the holidays for all kinds of appies).
+I didn’t add any sugar to this recipe, because the cherries were really sweet.
+I also didn’t process my jars, but you can, if you want a bigger batch to have in the cupboard.
+(These would be so good in the winter over the holidays for all kinds of appies, and for gift giving, too).

 These will keep in the fridge for at least a few weeks.
 Makes two 1 pint (16 oz) jars